Contact Us for a Free Consultation (833) 594-2133

 The Real Skinny About Los Angeles Criminal Defense

-All they're going to be able to do is generalize and give you the most basic of information and unfortunately, some of the information is not accurate.
+All they will be able to do is generalize and provide you with the most basic information, and unfortunately, some of this information is not accurate.
 Think about it.
 How could it be accurate?
 What does a website designer know about criminal defense?

-You want to talk to somebody that has been inside the courtroom that's tried cases.
+You want to talk to someone who has been inside the courtroom and tried cases.
 I've tried over 250 jury trials.
-You want somebody who knows how to deal with the prosecutors and judges and who knows what it takes to get a result.
+You want someone who knows how to deal with prosecutors and judges and understands what it takes to achieve a result.

-As you read through my website, obviously I couldn't get everything in here.
+As you read through my website, it's clear that I couldn't include everything here.
 I'd be talking for days about all the different angles and concepts related to criminal defense.
-So, if you want to get the accurate information, in addition to reading my website, obviously you're going to need to come in and sit down with me.
+So, if you want to obtain accurate information, in addition to reading my website, you will obviously need to come in and sit down with me.

-Give me the paperwork that you have on the case.
+Could you please provide me with the paperwork you have on the case?
 Let's sit down and talk about it.
 Let's go through it step by step.
-All this website is and all the information that' sin here is foundational to criminal defense in Los Angeles.
+Everything on this website and all the information it contains is foundational to criminal defense in Los Angeles.

-It's foundational in the first step towards dealing with your case.
+It's a foundational step towards dealing with your case.
 You want to talk about winning your case.
-Of course, everybody wants to win their criminal defense case, but the question becomes in your case, what truly is a win.
+Of course, everybody wants to win their criminal defense case, but the question becomes, in your case, what truly is a win?

 You Need a Criminal Lawyer Who Can Beat The Prosecutor

-If they've got evidence against you that you committed the crime, then obviously you're going to need to figure out a way to do damage control.
-You're going to need to hire an attorney that can bring forth the mitigating information about you.
+If they've got evidence against you that you committed the crime, then obviously, you're going to need to figure out a way to do damage control.
+You're going to need to hire an attorney who can bring forth the mitigating information about you.

-One who can show that your scenario is an aberration — not going to happen again — and show all the mitigating facts because when the police set up a criminal case, they're usually setting up all geared to showing every bad thing about a particular criminal defendant.
+One who can demonstrate that your scenario is an aberration — not likely to happen again — and present all the mitigating facts, because when the police set up a criminal case, they're usually geared to highlighting every negative aspect of a particular defendant.

-Whereas when the defense sets the case up, they're gearing it up towards showing all the good stuff about a particular defendant and showing the other side of the story.
+When the defense sets up the case, they're gearing it towards presenting the favorable aspects of a particular defendant and highlighting the other side of the story.

 Unfortunately, the defense attorney doesn't get to talk to the police before they present all the information to the prosecutors, so you have a scenario where the prosecutors are only getting all of the bad stuff.